karma-coin/karmachain/docs/testnet-validator.md

 - x86-64 compatible
 - Intel Ice Lake, or newer (Xeon or Core series); AMD Zen3, or newer (EPYC or Ryzen)
 - 4 physical cores @ 3.4GHz
-- Simultaneous multithreading disabled (Hyper-Threading on Intel, SMT on AMD);
+- Simultaneous multithreading disabled (Hyper-Threading on Intel, SMT on AMD)
-- Prefer single-threaded performance over higher cores count.
+- Prefer single-threaded performance over higher cores count
-- An NVMe SSD of 500 GB (As it should be reasonably sized to deal with blockchain growth).
+- An NVMe SSD of 500 GB (As it should be reasonably sized to deal with blockchain growth)

 ### Memory
 16 GB DDR4 ECC